tmurakami/dexopener/README.md

 ### DexOpenerAndroidJUnitRunner

-If you do **NOT** specify `applicationIdSuffix` in your build.gradle, you can use this class as the default test instrumentation runner.
+If you are **NOT** specifying `applicationIdSuffix` in your build.gradle, you can use this class as the default test instrumentation runner.

 ```groovy
 android {